Depression, Fatigue & Sleep

 - You feel hopeless, overwhelmed, withdrawn, or unable to function normally

-- You are using alcohol, sedatives, or sleeping pills to manage
+- You are using alcohol, sedatives, or sleeping pills to cope

 - You have snoring, daytime sleepiness, or morning headaches

-- You have thyroid disease, diabetes, B12 deficiency risk, chronic pain, or neurological symptoms
+- You have thyroid disease, diabetes, vitamin B12 deficiency risk, chronic pain, or neurological symptoms

 When to Seek Urgent Care